FritzOldenburg/Python-Practice/README.md

 # Wordle Suggestions
 This project will suggest a word to guess for wordle based on user imputs.
+Hopefully!